 See All The Bond Projects

 View the interactive Bond Program Map that allows you to see all the projects PPS has done to date.
 You can sort by school, the type of work done and lots more.

 For more information about school building improvement bond projects, email firstname.lastname@example.org

 Bond Details & Timeline

-The $790 million, May 2017 Health Safety and Modernization Bond will modernize or rebuild three high schools and one middle school.
-In addition, at least $150 million would go toward resolving health and safety concerns at schools across the district.
+The $790 million, May 2017 Health Safety and Modernization Bond modernizes or rebuilds three high schools and one middle school and at least $150 million is dedicated toward resolving health and safety concerns at schools across the district.

 In June 2012, the Portland School Board adopted a ten-year school facilities plan.
 Learn more about the plan, and the process to develop it, on the Long Range Facilities Plan webpage.